crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 AWS/Azure
 ---------

-The other payment option is to use AWS or Azure marketplace subscription.
+The other payment option is to use an AWS or Azure marketplace subscription.
-Simply choose the one you'd like to use and you will be brought to the respective marketplace page where you can confirm the subscription.
+Simply choose the one you'd like to use and you will be forwarded to the respective marketplace page where you can confirm the subscription.

 .. image:: ../_assets/img/payment-method-marketplaces.png